Hube2/wp-automated-db-backup/README.md

 deleted when then time expires.
 This script was originally buiilt to work with multisite but has been modified to also deal with single site WP installations.

+This script has been modified so that it will also work on single site wp installations.

 ## Why do I use this?
 I need a simple, fullproof way to back up a database regularly.
 DB dumps for multisite installations are generally too large to import again, and quite frankly, the available WP